MyCryptoCheckout/wordpress/readme.txt

 Tags: bitcoin, ethereum, cryptocurrency, gateway, woocommerce Tested up to: 4.9.4

 Cryptocurrency payment gateway for WooCommerce and Easy Digital Downloads.
+Accept 55+ coins: Bitcoin, Ethereum, Litecoin, and more.
+Peer-to-peer transactions.

 == Description ==

-MyCryptoCheckout is a cryptocurrency payment gateway for WooCommerce and Easy Digital Downloads.
-It allows you to receive coins directly into the wallet of your choice.
+Cryptocurrency payment gateway for WooCommerce and Easy Digital Downloads.
+Accept 55+ coins: Bitcoin, Ethereum, Litecoin, and more.
+Receive coins directly into the wallet of your choice.

 https://www.youtube.com/watch?v=nUoJ9ziaAJQ